CircleBumpCheckedFilledMedical

 How to Calculate Due Date Based on Last Period

-The most common way of determining when baby will be born is to calculate your due date based on your last menstrual period (LMP), which is how a pregnancy calculator works.
+Still wondering “How far along am I?”
+The most common way of determining when baby will be born is to calculate baby’s due date based on your last menstrual period, which is how a pregnancy calculator works.
 If you have an average-length cycle (about 28 days), your period came about two weeks before you ovulated and conceived.
 To arrive at your baby due date, count forward 40 weeks (that’s the 38-week gestation plus two weeks) from the first day of your last period and mark a big X on your calendar for Baby Day!
-Or, if you’d rather not rely on your math right now (the pregnancy brain struggle is real), simply plug the date of your last menstrual cycle into The Bump pregnancy due date calculator above and get instant results.
-Of course, not every woman has a 28-day cycle or ovulates exactly mid-cycle (and not everyone remembers with perfect precision the first day of their last period).
+Again, you can also try plugging the start date of your last menstrual period into The Bump pregnancy due date calculator above to get instant results.
+Remember, while a 28-day cycle is considered the norm, it can vary—and not everyone ovulates exactly mid-cycle.
+(Additionally, not everyone will remember with perfect precision the first day of their last period).
 Another (more accurate) way to calculate your pregnancy due date is by ultrasound (see below).

 How to Calculate Due Date By Ultrasound